saad100104006/AlertDialogCompose/README.md

 Alert Dialogs are a crucial part of any Android application's user interface.
 They are used to convey important information, warnings, or request user input.
 This project showcases how to create and utilize a custom Alert Dialog using Jetpack Compose, Google's modern Android UI toolkit.

-## Getting Started

 To use or contribute to this project, follow these steps:

-1. Clone this repository to your local machine:
+ Clone this repository to your local machine:

    ```bash
    git clone https://github.com/saad100104006/AlertDialogCompose.git